World Muaythai Council: History

-In 1998 muaythai began the process to become an official recognised sport and to be included into GAISF.
+In 1998 muaythai began the process to become an official recognized sport and to be included into GAISF.
 In the year 2000 a world meeting took place with WMC, IFMA, the National Olympic Committee of Thailand and Sports Authority of Thailand in which 106 countries participated to vote on the idea of applying for GAISF membership.
-With a vote of 102 against 4 the world muaythai community decided to apply under the word ‘muaythai’ as the official name of the sport.
+With a vote of 102 against 4 the world muaythai community decided to apply under the word ‘muaythai’ as the official name of the sport to meet Olympic requirements.
 Also at this meeting a resolution was reached that IFMA will hold 2 thirds of all executive positions in the WMC worldwide with WMC Thailand keeping their autonomy.

 The cooperation continued with annual events held in Thailand to celebrate the Kings, Queens and Prince's birthdays.
-In 2006, muaythai under IFMA was recognised by GAISF.
+In 2006, muaythai under IFMA was recognized by GAISF.
 In 2012 the WMC, IFMA and the Olympic Committee of Thailand started a campaign, muaythai towards highest recognition, applying for recognition to the International Olympic Committee and inclusion in the World Games.
-In 2014 muaythai got recognised by The World Games then in 2016 the IOC gave provisional recognition to IFMA.
+In 2014 muaythai got recognized by The World Games then in 2016 the IOC gave provisional recognition to IFMA.

-In the year 2019 after muaythai got recognised by the International Olympic Committee, the World Muaythai Council merged with IFMA to represent the professional sector which was witnessed by representatives of over 100 countries, the IOC and the Sports Authority of Thailand to ensure full cooperation with WADA and ITA to protect the clean athletes.
+In the year 2019 after muaythai got recognized by the International Olympic Committee, the World Muaythai Council merged with IFMA to represent the professional sector which was witnessed by representatives of over 100 countries, the IOC and the Sports Authority of Thailand to ensure full cooperation with WADA and ITA to protect the clean athletes.